Your 3PL & Warehousing Partner

 A CFA agent is someone whose primary concern is to manage the storage and transportation of products from one point to another.
 These forwarding agents are responsible for bringing out the best carrier service providers – as air freighters, trucking companies, rail freighters, and ocean liners – for the client and then negotiate with the service provider to get the best price for transporting the stocks.

-Further, after picking up the stocks from the manufacturer, supplier, or distributor, they are kept at the CFA warehouse or secondary warehouse from where the stocks are loaded in the fleet as per the size of the order, by third-party logistics.
+Further, after picking up the stocks from the manufacturer, supplier, or distributor, they will be stored at the CFA warehouse or secondary warehouse.
+The products are then loaded into the fleet according to the size of the order, by third-party logistics.

 Third-party logistics (3PL) is a one-time solution for all logistics solutions.
-A 3PL comes into the picture after a company outsources its logistics process to be managed by an external logistics service provider to enable the accessibility of its product in the domestic as well as international marketplace.
-The reason companies outsource their logistics is that integrated facilities are provided by 3PL under one roof.
-For example, warehousing, transportation, inventory management, and forecasting, material procurement, picking and packing, order fulfillment, freight forwarding, customs brokerage & clearance, payment, documentation, shipment tracking, etc.
+It comes into play when a company outsources its logistics operations to an external company.
+It enables the accessibility of its product in the domestic as well as international marketplace.
+3PL integrates all the logistic solution under one roof, improving the supply chain operation.
+For instance, warehousing, transportation, inventory management, inventory forecasting, material procurement, picking and packing, order fulfillment, freight forwarding, customs brokerage & clearance, payment, documentation, shipment tracking, etc.

 You May Also Like: The Importance Of Warehousing In A Logistics System